094459/q-workshop/README.md

 You will also need to delete the container images and the image repository created in Amazon ECR.

-## Additional Activities

-**Additional Things to do**

-If you want to experiment more, then here are some additional activities you can try

-1. Add or change a home page, that displays a message and then provides links add and display shortcuts
-2. Select the code and look for optimistion opportunities within the code.
-3. Try and recreate this application in a different programming language
-4. Try creating the application from scratch using the /dev capabilitiy of Amazon Q Developer
-5. Explore how you can use Amazon Q Developer to help you understand how to deploy this application on AWS

 ## Creating supporting resources to run this lab